 There are several reasons for making your ministry facility more energy efficient.
 Maybe you're considering

 - Practice responsible Christian stewardship of the environment.

-LCEF's Architectural Advisory Committee (AAC) and Laborers For Christ members are Lutherans also concerned with the stewardship of God's gifts to us.
-They can provide recommendations and help implement energy efficiency projects.
+LCEF's Architectural Advisory Committee (AAC) and Laborers For Christ members can provide specific recommendations such as implementing energy efficiency projects.

 - Remove all caulking, replace with backer rod (an inexpensive foam rope available in variety of sizes) and apply proper sealant on joints, particularly around windows and doors.

 - Install ceiling fans to boost efficiency or eliminate the need for air conditioning.

 - Replace furnaces/boilers.